OPEC unlikely to cut in December without non-OPEC -Gulf delegate

 "When you start seeing stocks going down, you will start seeing prices going up," the delegate added.

-Oil LCOc1 is trading below $50 a barrel, less than half its level of June 2014.
+Oil is trading below $50 a barrel, less than half its level of June 2014.

 Chinese growth for the third quarter is expected to fall below 7 percent for the first time since the global financial crisis.